The size of your bank reveals a lot more than you might think (part I)

 See how your dollars in different banks stack up

-*For this analysis, Mighty defined dollars invested into communities as dollars in: small and large business loans, small and large farm loans, consumer loans, construction loans, housing loans, and public works loans and securities.
+*For this analysis, Mighty defined dollars invested into communities as dollars in: small and large business loans, small and large farm loans, household loans (including automobile loans, student loans, and other consumer loans), construction loans, housing loans, and public works loans and securities.